chenzhengyuAI/complex-reaction-system-scale-up/README.md

 ## 4.1 Lab scale model
 ### 4.1.1 Code section
 + “Bayes_for_HNN_gasoline_FCC.py”:
 This file is the code for using Bayesian algorithm to optimize the hyperparameters of neural network in the lab-scale hybrid model.
-The input (features) are process conditions and naphtha molecular composition of lab-scale reactor, and the label is the product molecular composition of lab-scale reactor.
+The input are process conditions and naphtha molecular composition of lab-scale reactor (FeedMoleculeContent_lab.csv), and the label is the product molecular composition of lab-scale reactor (ProductMoleculeContent_lab.csv).
 + “HNN_gasoline_FCC_lab_train.py”:
 This file is a training code for naphtha catalytic cracking lab-scale model by tuned hyperparameters.
-The input (features) are process conditions and naphtha molecular composition of lab-scale reactor, and the label is the product molecular composition of lab-scale reactor.
+The input are process conditions and naphtha molecular composition of lab-scale reactor (FeedMoleculeContent_lab.csv), and the label is the product molecular composition ((ProductMoleculeContent_lab.csv)) of lab-scale reactor (ProductMoleculeContent_lab.csv).
 + “HNN_gasoline_FCC_lab_pred.py”:
 This file is a testing code for naphtha catalytic cracking lab-scale model.
-Through loading the trained neural network, the code can predict the product molecular composition by inputting process conditions and naphtha molecular composition of lab-scale reactor.
+Through loading the trained neural network, the code can predict the product molecular composition (targets_train_lab.csv/targets_test_lab.csv) by inputting process conditions and naphtha molecular composition of lab-scale reactor (input_train_lab.csv/input_test_lab.csv).
 ### 4.1.2 Dataset section
 + “FeedMoleculeContent_lab.csv”:
 This file is the input data of the naphtha catalytic cracking lab-scale model, including process conditions and naphtha molecular composition.
 The first four columns are process conditions, and the last 129 columns are naphtha composition.